.

 The gazetted bush fire season in the Southern Highlands usually runs from 1 October until 31 March each year.
 However, should hazardous conditions prevail outside these times, fire bans can be extended.
 During this time fires cannot be conducted without a fire permit.

-From 1 April until 30 September each year (or as advised by Council), local residents are permitted to burn without a fire permit, however, there are specific guidelines on what you can and cannot burn.
+From 1 April until 30 September each year (or as advised by Council), local residents are permitted to burn without a fire permit, however, you must notify us of your planned burn.
+Notifying us of your planned burn is now MANDATORY.

 The following “Do’s & Don’ts” should be observed.
 If you are unsure, contact your local brigade or Wingecarribee Council.